cda-tum/fiction/README.md

 ```

 where the for-loop iterates over all Verilog files in the `../benchmarks/TOY/` folder.
 Using the flag `-c`, a
-semicolon-separated list of commands can be entered in *fiction*.
+semicolon-separated list of commands can be passed to *fiction*.
 In this case, the files are to be read in a store,
 designed using the `ortho` algorithm, synthesized to cell-level, and written as QCA using their original file
 name.